Steel Guitar Webpage of David J. Stewart

 12 String C6th

-Here below is one of my favorite steel guitar artists, Kayton Roberts playing a 1941 Dual 8-string Fender along with his loyal wife playing a Wurlitzer organ, performing the Hawaiian classic, Mapuana, in an up-tempo arrangement.
-Here's Kayton's own words about his tunings...
+Here below is one of my favorite steel guitar artists Kayton Roberts playing a 1941 Dual 8-string Fender, along with his loyal wife playing a Wurlitzer organ.
+They are performing the Hawaiian classic, Mapuana, in an up-tempo arrangement.
+But first here's some helpful information.
+Here are Kayton's own words about his tunings...

 Well, my main tuning is C6th, that’s my bread and butter neck.
 It has a little variation.
 Staring with the first string on the small end: E, C, A, G, E, C#, A, A (an octave lower).
 You will notice that I have two A’s together...the second is real low for that boom effect.
 It’s almost like a big third more than anything else.
 I use it only occasionally when I’m doing some thump style.
 Getting back to that C#, normally if you’re playing this C6th tuning and you rake across it, it will sound out of tune.
 But, if you rake across the strings and leave the second string out, then you’ve got a whole new tuning...and you see that second string there, the C, if you pull that a half step, it will fall right in tune with that tuning.
 You can really play some jazzy sounding stuff with it.
 It makes a whole new ball game.
 It’s like having a dual tuning.
 And on the other neck I’ve got a special tuning...it’s for rides and special things.
 The first string is F, D, A, F, G, Eb, C, F, but I couldn’t remember these if I didn’t right them down.
 I keep a list at home in case someone calls and wants to know.
 Don’t mind sharing these cause I don’t have any secrets.
 Of course, Hank doesn’t like notes played on the high register, so I’m usually limited to playing on the lower end.